janscience/ESensors/docs/parameters/conductivity.md

 If we want to be precise for small conductivities, then we should set *R<sub>0</sub>* to more than 1k&#8486;.
 A resistance of *R<sub>0</sub>* = 5k&#8486; might be a good choice.

+If, on the other hand, we want to be precise for large conductivities, then a smaller resistance is to be prefered.
+But *R<sub>0</sub>* should never be smaller than 330&#8486; to ensure that no more than 10mA are drawn from the Teensy.

 ### Calibration